The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 “It looks like you’ve got a pretty good network going on.
 Who else is involved?”
 Apricot inquired.

-Shiori pauses for a moment of reflection.
-He takes a deep breath and glances at Togashi who nods in agreement.
-“I’m not quite sure,” he admits.
+Shiori paused for a moment of reflection.
+He took a deep breath and glanced at Togashi, who nodded in agreement.
+“I’m not quite sure,” he admitted.
 “There are others who aren’t in my network.
 Unfortunately, some of them aren’t very good.
 I was hesitant to pursue you at first because I thought that you would soon die.
 But I was proved wrong.
 When did you discover Apricot?” the bartender smirked.

 Apricot sighed.
 “It’s a lot to take in, but I’m glad someone has my back.”

-“Truly, it is a two-edged sword.
+“Truly, it is a double-edged sword.
 While it may be comforting to know someone is protecting you, it does mean that we have violated your sense of privacy.
 I apologize for that.
 I had to know if I could trust you.”
 Shiori paused.
-“I do by the way.”
+“I do, by the way.”

 Apricot rocked her head in a slight nod.
 “Now, when you say not all of them are good, do you mean they work with the phantoms?”